 - Vesta Lookalike: Tammy Hurtado

-- Fake Vesta In Bed: Emma Anne Wedemeyer
+- Fake Vesta in Bed: Emma Anne Wedemeyer

 - Lady Justice Statue: Ivy Lightsey